ianrothmann/RocketVueAppFramework/README.md

 # Wrapped components
 Some of the vuetify components are wrapped in Rocket Wrapper components to provide a quicker API for using them.
 If you are using the framework plugin they are automatically imported, but they could also be imported separately.
 They are all prefixed with rw- (for Rocket Wrapped).

+Please see the project wiki for a descripton of all wrapped components.

 ## Vuetify dialogs
 ```
   <rw-dialog title="Dialog title here" v-model="showDialog">